 Most of the present HDDs use IDE interface.
-Installing an IDE hard disk does not require a lot of knowledge like installing the driver for a SCSI hard disk, but this means that the user often must install the hard disk by himself and cope with all the problems he may encounter.
+Installing an IDE hard disk does not require a lot of knowledge like installing the driver for a SCSI hard disk, but this means that the user often must install the hard disk by himself and cope with all the problems they may encounter.
 Here, we will try to help you solve these potential problems.

-The data stored in the hard disk are accessed through the chipset located on the mainboard.
+The data stored in the hard disk are accessed through the chipset located on the motherboard.
 You might often hear about the PIO mode, Master mode or DMA mode of HDD.
-These modes reflect the way data is transferred from and to the IDE drive and the mainboard.
+These modes reflect the way data is transferred from and to the IDE drive and the motherboard.

 What is the PIO mode?
-When the system needs to access hard disk data, the CPU delivers input/output (I/O) orders through the chipset on the mainboard to the hard disk drive, and than puts these data into the system memory.
+When the system needs to access hard disk data, the CPU delivers input/output (I/O) orders through the chipset on the motherboard to the hard disk drive, and then puts this data into the system memory.
 This is the PIO mode.

 What is the Master mode?
-When the system needs to access hard disk data, these data are directly accessed from the hard disk by the chipset on the mainboard (using a DMA or a PIO mode), and then the data is put into the memory.
+When the system needs to access hard disk data, this data is directly accessed from the hard disk by the chipset on the motherboard (using a DMA or a PIO mode), and then the data is put into the memory.
 In this case, the CPU does not participate in the data transfer.

 What is the DMA mode?
-Usually, DMA mode refers to accessing the hard disk data by the chipset, it does not refers to data transfer mode.
+Usually, DMA mode refers to accessing the hard disk data by the chipset, it does not refer to the data transfer mode.
 Here are some examples of data transfer rates for IDE HDD with PIO interface: